-Pursuant to the Amended and Restated Registration Rights Agreement entered into by the Company, Sponsor and certain of the Company's equityholders at Closing, such equityholders and the Sponsor hold registration rights with respect to the securities held by them.
+Pursuant to the Amended and Restated Registration Rights Agreement entered into by the Company, Roman DBDR Tech Sponsor LLC ("Roman Sponsor") and certain of the Company's equityholders at Closing, such equityholders and Roman Sponsor hold registration rights with respect to the securities held by them.
 Stockholders holding registrable securities will be entitled to make a written demand for registration under the Securities Act of all or part of their registrable securities.
 Subject to certain exceptions, such stockholders will also have certain "piggy-back" registration rights with respect to registration statements filed by the Company, as well additional rights to provide for registration of registrable securities on Form S-3 and any similar short-form registration statement that may be available at such time.